DesperadoJ/Rules-for-UnblockNeteaseMusic/README.md

-# Rules-for-UnblockNeteaseMusic
+# Rules for UnblockNeteaseMusic

+## Introduction

-Rules and configs of different proxy clients for unblocking Netease Music.
+Rules and configs of different proxy clients for reviving unavailable songs of Netease Cloud Music.

-The shadowsocks server was limited to accept domains and IPs from Netease Music only. **Do not use it for any other purpose.**
+The Shadowsocks server side was limited to accept domains and IPs from Netease Cloud Music only. **Do not use it for any other purpose.**

+## Special Thanks

+[UnblockNeteaseMusic](https://github.com/nondanee/UnblockNeteaseMusic) [@nondanee](https://github.com/nondanee) : Revive unavailable songs for Netease Cloud Music

+[glider](https://github.com/nadoo/glider) [@nadoo](https://github.com/nadoo) : A forward proxy with multiple protocols support, and also a dns forwarding server with ipset management features